smwahl/CMS_Saturn/README.md

 unzip cmsmc_release_linux_v1.0.zip
 ~~~

-- You may need to change permisions on the executable file.
+- You may need to change permissions on the executable file.

 ~~~bash
 chmod +x cms